kwesterfeld/rewritehtml/README.md

 ## Usage

-To use this project in another project, one would need to construct a similar mapping for JProxy and Rewrite HTML Filter in another web application's web.xml.
-See example on how this is done.
-NOTE: the mock remote user filter is only used for convenience in testing; it should *NEVER* be used for any other purpose.
+To use this project in another project, one would need to construct a similar mapping for proxy-servlet (com.woonoz.proxy.servlet.ProxyServlet) and Rewrite HTML Filter (com.kawsoft.rewritehtml.HtmlTranslationFilter) in another web application's web.xml.
+See the example on how this is done.
+Another helpful filter is provided (com.kawsoft.rewritehtml.remoteuser.RemoteUserExpressionFilter) which allows a MVEL expression to be used to supply the value of HttpServletRequest.getRemoteUser() using session data, or a constant, to a proxied backend application.  *DO NOT* map this as a constant as the example has, unless you really know what you're doing!

 ## Notes